jamesmcewan/jamesmcewan/README.md

 Hi!
-I’m _James McEwan_, a Front End Engineer from Scotland.
+I’m James McEwan, a Front End Engineer from Scotland.

 I love building things for the web, with a passion for performant, accessible apps, JavaScript, CSS, and all the Jamstack goodness.